Why Jupiter is Astounding! (way more than you think)

 While you're contemplating if this adventure was a good idea, the skies would get darker as you fell deeper and the clouds obscure the sunlight.
 Shortly thereafter, you'd fall deep enough so that all sunlight would be blocked and it would become completely pitch dark

-The atmosphere would have ended, but there is no solid ground on Jupiter since remember, it's entirely a gas planet.
-So now you'd still be in hydrogen and helium like the atmosphere, but Jupiter's crushing gravity would have compressed said gases to the density of liquids.
+The atmosphere would have ended.
+But there is no solid ground on Jupiter because remember, it's entirely a gas planet.
+So now, you'd still be suspended in a hydrogen and helium environment, but Jupiter's crushing gravity would have compressed said gases to the density of liquids.

 It would still be completely dark, with occasional illumination from the lightening of the atmosphere above.

-Hope you're enjoying swimming in this liquid soup, because this soup ('ocean' is probably a better word) extends to a depth of some 20,000 kilometers (the deepest point in Earth's oceans is only 10 kilometers deep).
+Hope you're enjoying swimming in this liquid soup, because this soup ('ocean' is probably a better word) extends to a depth of some 20,000 kilometers (for comparison the deepest point in Earth's oceans is only 11 kilometres deep).

-Your adventure would hit its high note when you finally pass through the entire liquid layer and fall so deep into Jupiter, that you'd reach a truly bizarre place (as if you hadn't experienced that already so far).
+Your adventure would hit its high note when you finally pass through the entire liquid layer and fall so deep into Jupiter, that you'd reach a truly bizarre place (as if you hadn't experienced that so far!).
 At these extreme depths, hydrogen gas would be compressed by the extreme gravity to the density of a solid.
-Except the same pressure would result in a sufficiently high temperature to keep the hydrogen fluid, thus resulting in an exotic state called 'liquid metallic hydrogen'.
+Except, the same pressure would result in an extremely high temperature which would keep the hydrogen fluid.
+Thus resulting in an exotic state called 'liquid metallic hydrogen'.

 Enough time for you to ponder, given the state of things...is it really accurate to call Jupiter a 'gas' planet?